Tom Maidhc O'Flaherty: Death

-Tom Maidhc O'Flaherty died of heart failure on the Aran Islands in December 1936, aged 47.
+Tom Maidhc O'Flaherty died of heart failure on the Aran Islands on 19 May 1936, aged 45 (though some sources state 47).

 Works

 Like his brother Liam, O'Flaherty retained a deep interest in the Irish language.
 Like Liam, he wrote fiction in English and in Irish.
 His works include two books of short stories: Aranmen All and Cliffmen of the West, and a collection of his short stories in Irish under the title An Bhrachlainn Mhór, published posthumously.

 Legacy

 O’Flaherty figures in the memoir of Whittaker Chambers, who worked with him at the Daily Worker in New York City.